Nexenta/nexentastor-csi-driver/README.md

 provisioner: nexentastor-csi-driver.nexenta.com
 mountOptions:                        # list of options for `mount -o ...` command
 #  - noatime                         #
+#- matchLabelExpressions:            # use to following lines to configure topology by zones
+#  - key: topology.kubernetes.io/zone
+#    values:
+#    - us-east
 parameters:
+  #configName: nstor-slow            # specify exact NexentaStor appliance that you want to use to provision volumes.
   #dataset: customPool/customDataset # to overwrite "defaultDataset" config property [pool/dataset]
   #dataIp: 20.20.20.253              # to overwrite "defaultDataIp" config property
   #mountFsType: nfs                  # to overwrite "defaultMountFsType" config property